IO Monad Class Hierarchy: io-classes package

 monad provided by this package.
 One of the design goals was to keep the

-API as close as possible to base
+API as close as possible to base, exceptions, async, and stm

 packages.